-In the end of 2019, we decided to move back to Finland for family reasons.
+At the end of 2019, we decided to move back to Finland for family reasons.
 It’s way easier to bring your kids up and just have a family in general when you’re close to your relatives.
-Huge props to anyone dealing with that abroad, because it can get really tough.
+Huge props to anyone dealing with that abroad, because it can be really tough.

-At the same time, I transitioned back to a primarily software development role (for the first time since late 2016!).
-I thoroughly enjoy spending some quality time in Visual Studio, but that had only covered perhaps 25% of my work days since I joined Support, so I welcomed this change.
+At the same time, I transitioned back to a primary software development role (for the first time since late 2016!).
+I thoroughly enjoy spending some quality time in Visual Studio, but that had only covered perhaps 25% of my workdays since I joined Support, so I welcomed this change.

-And we ended up accidentally choosing the exactly right moment to move – moving back a few months before COVID started to be a thing was lucky to say the least.
+And we ended up accidentally choosing the exact right moment to move – moving back a few months before COVID started to be a thing was lucky, to say the least.

 The 1½ years focusing almost entirely on Azure & .NET was amazing.
 Having a small and nimble team that’s in charge of a 24/7 running service had its ups and downs, but this is probably the team most laser-focused on delivering value to stakeholders over time I’ve ever worked in.

 Even after years of jumping on fun opportunities, sometimes a time comes to try new things.
 I resigned in February and started offloading my responsibilities and onboarding my replacements.

 My stint might be over, but the #ValoLove remains. 🥰🤩